Bidirectional Consistency Models: Experiments and Results

 \section{Experiments and Results}

 In this section, we first present the results of the two basic functions of BCM, i.e., generation and inversion.
-In \Cref{sec:applications}, we showcase some potential applications enabled by these two functions.
+Then in \Cref{sec:applications}, we show some potential applications enabled by these two functions.